react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-container.md

 In addition to these methods, the ref object also includes the following special methods:

+#### `isReady`

+The `isReady` method returns a `boolean` indicating whether the navigation tree is ready.
+The navigation tree is ready when the `NavigationContainer` contains at least one navigator and all of the navigators have finished mounting.

+This can be used to determine whether it's safe to dispatch navigation actions without getting an error.
+See [handling initialization](navigating-without-navigation-prop.md#handling-initialization) for more details.

 #### `resetRoot`

 The `resetRoot` method lets you reset the state of the navigation tree to the specified state object: